-A Lack of Financial Literacy Contributes to Social Inequalities
+Lack of Financial Literacy Contributes to Social Issues

 Another powerful statistic we uncovered is that 89 percent of our respondents believe a lack of financial literacy contributes to larger social issues—from poverty to fewer job opportunities to wealth and gender inequality.

 I agree 100 percent.
 The need for financial literacy is especially urgent for women and minorities, who continue to face unique challenges at home and in the workplace.
 Yes, we’ve made some strides.
 But for the most vulnerable segments of our society, increased financial stability, improved confidence in financial decision-making and expanded opportunities would be a life-changer—affecting everything from getting a college education to supporting a family to following a chosen career to starting a business.
 Financial literacy isn’t a cure-all, but it is an essential key to unlocking doors to opportunity and financial security.